saminaqazi123456/neighbor_connect/README.md

 ### User Stories (Planned for Version 2.0)
-- User can upload a picture in the Settings
+- User can upload an avatar picture for themselves in the Settings
 - User can select more than one category
 - User can message (SMS) other users via email
 - User can chat with other users